 Requested locations are inspected prior to winter to determine the species and number of trees that can be planted.
 To maintain consistency across streetscape works within the Town, species selection is generally determined by taking into consideration the existing species and environmental conditions.
 The Town has a summer watering program and encourages residents to assist with supplementary watering.

-Applications for street trees can be made by completing the online form or contacting our Customer Service Centre on (08) 9311 8111.
+Applications for street trees can be made by completing the online form or contacting (08) 9311 8111.

 Street trees can only be planted where there is sufficient space available for the tree to develop, and some street verges may not be suitable.